 We’re currently experiencing high demand for grant programmes such as our Resilience Programme.
 In July 2021 we awarded over £369,000 to 39 groups through this new grant programme.
-Unfortunately this programme was very oversubscribed, so we couldn’t support as many projects as we’d have liked.
+The need is acute and the programme was very oversubscribed, so we couldn’t support as many projects as we’d have liked.

 Find out who received grants last month – here’s a small selection:

-· £5,000 to CHAS Bristol (Churches Housing Aid Society) for their housing advice service, helping them meet growing demand during Covid-19.
+- £5,000 to CHAS (Churches Housing Aid Society) for their housing advice service, helping them meet growing demand during Covid-19.
 (Express Grant)